 The Early Literacy Program (formerly the K-3 Reading Improvement Program) focuses on literacy proficiency improvement for students in kindergarten through grade 3.
 LEAs must submit a local board approved plan to the State Board of Education that incorporates multiple components outlined in statute.
-These requirements include core instruction, intervention strategies that are aligned to student needs, professional development of teachers and other staff, assessments, a target of at least 60 percent of all students in grades 1 through 3 meeting the growth goal, and at least two local goals.
+These requirements include core instruction, intervention strategies that are aligned to student needs, professional learning of teachers and other staff, assessments, a state growth goal of at least 60 percent of all students in grades 1-3 making typical or better progress, and at least two local goals.
 More information about this program is included in the Early Literacy Report toward the end of this report.